-Virus cases rise in U.S. heartland, home to anti-mask feelings
+Virus cases rise in US heartland, home to anti-mask feelings

 The U.S. is averaging more than 40,000 new confirmed cases a day.
 While that number is dramatically lower than the peak of nearly 70,000 over the summer, the numbers are worrisome nonetheless.
 The nation’s death toll eclipsed 200,000 this week, the highest in the world.

+— Florida Gov. Ron DeSantis lifted all restrictions on restaurants and other businesses Friday to reopen the state’s economy.
+“We’re not closing anything going forward,” the Republican, a major ally of President Donald Trump, said in what is sure to stoke debate in a state crucial to the presidential race.

-In other developments, Virginia Gov. Ralph Northam announced Friday that he and his wife have tested positive, though he said he has no symptoms.
+— Virginia Gov. Ralph Northam announced he and his wife have tested positive, though he said he has no symptoms.
 Northam, a Democrat who is also a doctor, has been criticized by Republicans who say his restrictions aimed at slowing the spread of the virus are too stringent.

+— Two former administrators of a Massachusetts veterans home where nearly 80 people died were charged with neglect over their handling of the outbreak.
+They could go to prison if convicted.
+It is believed to be the first criminal case in the nation brought against nursing home officials for actions during the crisis.

-In the Midwest and the West, hospitals in Springfield, Missouri, are approaching capacity because of a surge in cases.
-And the chief medical officers of two Idaho hospitals warned this week that their facilities are close to being overwhelmed by patients infected with the coronavirus.
+In the Midwest, hospitals in Springfield, Missouri, were approaching capacity because of a surge in cases.
+And in the West, chief medical officers of two Idaho hospitals warned this week that their facilities are close to being overwhelmed by patients infected with the coronavirus.

-There are also mounting problems at schools.
+There were also mounting problems at schools.

 Dozens of students in Iowa went into quarantine this week amid a surge in cases and positivity rates in one county that exceed 30%.
 A neighboring county had a 27% positive rate and 201 students and staff in isolation or quarantine as of Wednesday after 18 students and eight staff members tested positive in the Sibley-Ocheyedan district, including the superintendent.
 The district continued to hold in-school lessons but added new social distancing requirements.